cisagov/Malcolm/sensor-iso/README.md

-TODO: update for beats replaced by fluentd
+TODO: update for beats replaced by fluentd. make sure you include wording about STIG

 # Hedgehog Linux
 ## Network Traffic Capture Appliance